 Lao She Teahouse provides an antique flavor and Beijing-style environment.
 You will learn the most practical Chinese words and explanations of local culture from a bilingual teacher with a Mandarin teaching certificate.

 2. Mahjong Experience

 Mahjong is a game for four players that originated in China.
 It first became popular during the Ming dynasty (1368-1644).
-It is a game involving skill, strategy and calculation, as well as a certain degree of luck.
-Your teacher will share some of the skills with you at your class in the hutong.
+It is a game involving skill, strategy, and calculation, as well as a certain degree of luck.
+Your teacher will share some of the skills with you in your class in the hutong.

 3. Cricket Culture

 Cricket culture in China is endowed with a 2,000-year history of both singing insects and fighting crickets.
 It is a traditional culture in Beijing.
 You’ll visit the home of a cricket enthusiast in the hutong, who is engrossed in the hobby of raising crickets.

 4. Folk Art